PioniaPHP-project/pionia-docs/content/docs/documentation/services/generic_services_advanced.md

 ## Creation

 Even in cross relationships, you are only allowed to insert in the base table.
-This means saving across relationships is not allowed.
+This means saving across relationships is not yet supported.

 ## Uploading Files